connorgilmoreut/unsupervised-learning/final-exam-notes.md

 * the special case of factoring and no uniqueness shows that the estimation of factor scores is feasible
 	* only requires knowing the eigenvalues of the correlation matrix (lambda i) and the estimated factor coefficients (lambda ij) from least squares estimation

+## Notes from Quizzes
+* The R-square between a manifest variable and its unique factor is the uniqueness of the manifest = 1 - (0.8) * (0.8) = 0.36.
+Since the R-square is the square of the correlation, then correlation = sqrt(0.36) = 0.6.
+* PCA coefficient = correlation / sqrt(eigenvalue of component)
+* The original variables are standardized, but variance of component = eigenvalue of component.
+* The correlation between manifest variables is the inner product of their factor coefficient vectors = (0.8) * (0.6) = 0.48.
+* varimax, equamax, and quartimax are orthonormal transformations
+* The correct formula for slope is b = corrr(Y,X) stdev(Y) / stdev(X).
+* At the root, there is only one cluster, so there is no between SS, and BSS = 0, so R-square = 0.
+* WSS measures within-cluster variability - how far the data in one cluster are from the cluster centroid + the same measure for all other clusters.
+* Ward’s method joins the two clusters that result in the least increase in WSS (the “error” SS).
+Since BSS + WSS = TSS (a constant throughout all steps), then BSS must also change (decrease) the least.
+* There is only one PCA for two variables,
+* PCA: The order of importance is in the order of the magnitudes of the coefficients (or correlation coefficients, since coefficients and correlations are proportional to each other.)
+* The square root is a one-to-one function of its positive argument and so has the same information as the radicand (which is sufficient), and so is sufficient as well.
+* Z1 is standardized.
+So its standard deviation is 1.
+Hence, its variance is 1.

 #unsupervised-learning